odoe/learn-dojo/posts/build-movie-app-with-dojo.md

 ## Stores and Processes

-In Dojo, we'll want to inject our `store` as middleware, so let's make a helper for that.
+In Dojo, we'll want to provide our `store` as middleware in our widgets, so let's make a helper for that.

 ```ts
 // src/middleware/store.ts